John3/awesome-torque3d/README.md

 Free and open-source first person shooter.
 - [Legions: Overdrive](http://www.legionsoverdrive.com) - [1](https://en.wikipedia.org/wiki/Legions:_Overdrive) formerly Fallen Empire: Legions was developed as a "spiritual successor" to Tribes.
 Is a fast paced Team Based FPS+Z with such games modes as Team Deathmatch, Rabbit, Team Rabbit, Hunters and of course the classic Capture the Flag.
 - [Mantis 7DFPS](https://gibby.itch.io/mantis-7dfps) A first-person shooter in which players act the role of a sentient species of bipedal Insectiods, defending their galactic home from an aggressive empire of evil androids.
+- [Penguins Arena: Sedna's World](http://www.frogames.com/penguins_arena/) - [1](https://www.garagegames.com/community/blogs/view/15819) - [Store Steam](http://store.steampowered.com/app/11280/) - [Itch.io Store](https://frogames.itch.io/penguins-arena) A innovative First Penguin Shooter with very short rounds and where the magic of reincarnation, combined with the supernatural ability to return to the game as a ghost.
 - [Ubergame](http://duion.com/games/uebergame/main) - [GitHub Repo](https://github.com/Duion/Uebergame) - [Store Steam](http://store.steampowered.com/app/391780) - [Forum](http://forums.torque3d.org/viewforum.php?f=42)
 Free and open source, realism like, multiplayer, casual, first-person-shooter.